 All students will be required to wear face coverings at all times on the bus.
-Students who are unable to medically tolerate a face covering are not subject to the required use of a face covering, and alternate arrangements may be made to ensure the health and safety of all individuals.
+Students who are unable to medically tolerate a face covering are not subject to the required use of a face covering, and alternate arrangements may be made to ensure the health and safety of all individuals. .
+Such individuals must have documented exemptions approved by the school nurse.

-- Reducing bus capacity on an average will be the priority to mitigate risk of viral spread on the bus. - Start times may need to be staggered in order to ensure all students are transported to school. - Siblings may be required to sit together, as social distancing among family members is not required. - In addition, all students may have assigned seats and the same grade level would be in closest proximity (except for siblings). - To attempt to further reduce density, we believe that parent provided transportation would significantly mitigate this concern.
-We will canvas parents to determine who might be willing to opt out of transportation prior to the final bus routing in early-August, with the understanding that at any time a parent may opt back in.
+- Reducing bus capacity on an average will be the priority to mitigate risk of viral spread on the bus - Start times may need to be staggered in order to ensure all students are transported to school. - Siblings may be required to sit together, as social distancing among family members is not required. - To the extent possible, the district will restrict the instances where students are seated together who are not from the same household. - In addition, all students may have assigned seats and the same grade level would be in closest proximity (except for siblings) - To attempt to further reduce density, we believe that parent provided transportation would significantly mitigate this concern.
+We will canvas parents to determine who might be willing to opt out of transportation with the understanding that at any time a parent may opt back in. - To the extent possible, windows on buses will be opened to help with airflow throughout the bus.